Horizon4/final-project-horizon/doc/phase2/RPM.md

         -	500
             -	bad, problems
     -	back end
-        -	Jason
         -	getting google APIs for flight information
-        -	Colleen
         -	post request after they hit submit
             -	origin
             -	destination
             -	to date
             -	from date
             -	budget
         -	make a router
-        -	Ryan:
-            -   project planning
     -	Crc cards
 -	Front end
     -	Make navigation (if there is time)